Requesting an ALDF Amicus Curiae Brief

 Process for Reviewing Requests

 ALDF regularly reviews completed requests for amicus briefs.
-We will acknowledge requests when we receive them, and we may contact the requestor for additional information.
+Although we regrettably can’t respond to every request we receive due to volume, we may contact the requestor for additional information if we are able to do the amicus brief.
 ALDF usually responds with a decision within fourteen days of receiving a request.

 If you have questions about the process of requesting or filing an amicus brief, please contact Wendy Cromwell, Paralegal, at email@example.com.